mlab-upenn/gokart-autoware.universe/gokart/README.md

 This is the modified instruction of [Autoware installation from source](https://autowarefoundation.github.io/autoware-documentation/main/installation/autoware/source-installation/)

 ### 1. Set up Autoware development environment
-Clone the gokart-autoware repo (forked from Autoware, May 2024) and move to the directory.
+Clone the gokart-autoware repo and move to the directory.

 ```
 git clone https://github.com/mlab-upenn/gokart-autoware